PedroLemos17/PythonCrashCourse/README.md

 # PythonCrashCourse

-My answers to the exercises on the book Python Crash Course, 2nd Edition by Eric Matthes
+My answers to the exercises on Part 1 of the book Python Crash Course, 2nd Edition by Eric Matthes